Contents

 - Parents can find plenty of tips on choosing books to match their child’s interests and confidence.

 Looking for more ways to encourage your child’s reading journey?
-Learn more about Reading Chest and how we help families make reading a daily adventure.
+Explore our full range of activities and see how to make reading part of every family celebration.